AdelBeit/blog/_posts/designing-with-cyberpunk.md

 ## Motivation

 Creativity is self expression and self expression is difficult for overly analytical minds.
-Software Engineers are as analytical as you can get.
-As such, producing images from ideas is very challenging for me.
-But none of that will stop me from trying, to create inspiring UIs that are accessible, responsive, and functional!
+Software engineers are as analytical as you can get.
+As a software engineer myself, I have the hardest time producing images from the ideas in my mind.
+But none of that has stopped me from trying.

 ### Vision